statamic/docs/content/collections/docs/conditional-fields.md

 ### Data Flow

-Only visible fields are submitted with your form data by default.
+Only visible fields are submitted with your form data.
 This allows you to control data flow, and [conditionally apply validation](#validation) to visible fields when needed.

 :::tip
 If you want to cosmetically hide a larger set of fields to get them out of the user's way, you can use the [Revealer](/fieldtypes/revealer) fieldtype to hide them until the user needs them without disrupting data flow on form submission.